JustinTienken-Harder/JustinTienken-Harder.github.io/_posts/2025-01-27-overcoming-data-limitations.md

 Dynamic pages are the most pain to utilize, but it's feasible to utilize browser-based simulation packages to scrape data.
 For example, HackerOne is a very dynamic website, but fortunately the URLs of security vulnerabilities are essentially sequentially enumerated.
 Utilizing a package like playwright allows you to simulate user interaction (clicking on certain elements that you might need; such as, "show more" or "see comments"), and you can wait for the DOM elements to load before getting the entire rendered page.

+Sometimes you'll run into rate limits (return codes of, you're going too fast).
+It's best to think about them in advance, or just bake in a "rate limit" optimizer into your scraping algorithm.
+Here's a simple binary search optimizer, that finds your rate limit mad quick... well the vizualization for one.

+{% include scripts/image_aug/optimizer.html %}

 Learn to scrape everything and you might just be the next OpenAI.

 ## Augment